Ekkehard-Schulze/indoor-climate-logger/README.md

 Why is it indoors?
 ---------------------
 Because it is not low power.
-Consequently, place the sensors at leat 15 cm away from the controller, to avoid excessive influence of the dissipated electrical power.
+Consequently, place the sensors at least 15 cm away from the controller, to avoid excessive influence of the dissipated electrical power.